Weekend at Bernie's: Production

-Jon Cryer was originally cast in the film, but was replaced by McCarthy.
+Jon Cryer was originally cast in the film, but was replaced by Andrew McCarthy.
 Shooting took place in New York City in August 1988.
-The Hamptons scenes were filmed in the Bald Head Island, North Carolina, Bernie's house was filmed at Fort Fisher, North Carolina, and the ferry scenes were filmed at Wrightsville Beach, North Carolina.
+The Hamptons scenes were filmed at Bald Head Island, North Carolina, Bernie's house was filmed at Fort Fisher, North Carolina, and the ferry scenes were filmed at Wrightsville Beach, North Carolina.

 Reception

-On Rotten Tomatoes, it holds a 52% approval rating based on 25 reviews.
-The website's consensus reads, "Weekend at Bernie's wrings a surprising amount of laughs out of its corpse-driven slapstick premise, but one joke can only carry a film so far."
-On Metacritic it has a score of 32 out of 100 based on reviews from 5 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade of "B" on scale of A+ to F.

 Peter Travers of Rolling Stone called the film "tasteless" and "crude" and felt that in the end it was impossible to "drag one tired joke around for nearly two hours.
 Like Bernie, the movie ends up dead on its feet."
 Roger Ebert echoed this sentiment, arguing that movies centered on dead bodies are rarely funny.
 Ebert gave the film 1 out of 4 stars, stating "Weekend at Bernie's makes two mistakes: It gives us a joke that isn't very funny, and it expects the joke to carry an entire movie."

-The film grossed US$30 million at the box office and was profitable on home video.
+The film grossed $30 million at the box office and was profitable on home video.

 The film has remained popular in part because of repeated showings on cable television.
-Entertainment Weekly described it as having "aged into something close to respectability".
+People described it as having "aged into something close to respectability".
+The film's plot has become a metaphor for similar situations in which a person's condition is hidden by others, such as the health of Donald Trump during his second term as President.